ztibeike/nacos-netty-rpc/README.en.md

    - Support the heartbeat mechanism to detect TCP connection status
    - Support different serialization tools, default is ProtoStuff
    - Provide extension interfaces to the service registry and serialization tool
-   - Support remote service invocations similar to OpenFeign's FeignClient interface
+   - Support declarative invocations similar to OpenFeign's FeignClient interface

    ### How to use